Patrick J. Kennedy: Personal life and family

 His father, Massachusetts Senator Ted Kennedy, died on August 25, 2009.
 Patrick made a tearful eulogy at the funeral, saying that, "He [Ted] would be very proud to see you all out here today paying a final respect and tribute to his memory".
 He further elaborated on his experiences with his father as a child, saying his father would stay at his bedside during his frequent bouts of ill health.

-When Kennedy decided not to run for re-election in 2010, he stated this was because his life "has taken a new direction".
+Kennedy decided not to run for re-election in 2010, saying his life "has taken a new direction".
 Mark Weiner, a major Democratic party fund-raiser in Rhode Island and one of Kennedy's top financial backers, said: "It's tough to get up and go to work every day when your partner is not there.
 I think he just had a broken heart after his father passed away."

-Kennedy now resides in Brigantine, New Jersey.
+As of 2014, Kennedy resides in Brigantine, New Jersey.
 In March 2011, he announced his engagement to eighth-grade history teacher Amy Savell.
 The couple married on July 15, 2011, in Hyannis Port, Massachusetts.
-They have two sons and two daughters:
+They have three sons and two daughters.